 The problem that we initially identified was related to cancer patients undergoing chemotherapy.
 One of the significant side effects for these patients is that their white blood cells routinely drop to very low and dangerous levels.
 That exposes them to frequent and life-threatening infections.

 At the time, I had a personal experience with the issue.
 One of my best friends from Madrid was undergoing chemotherapy, so I was susceptible to that problem.
 I could experience firsthand how worried he was about his white blood cell levels.
 So that was a personal motivation for me to start working on this particular problem.

 I’m glad to report that my friend’s treatment was successful, by the way.
 It worked.
 He is now cancer-free, so that was great news.

 That is good to hear.

-Can you elaborate a little bit on how they monitor the white blood cells and how difficult is that?
+Can you elaborate on how they monitor the white blood cells and how difficult that is?
 And then that will lead us into your ultimately into your product.

 One of the limitations to monitoring the white blood cells of these patients is that they all require a blood draw.
-Patients must go into the clinic to get a blood sample, and this limits how frequently this test can be performed.
-You cannot be bringing in the patient’s back to the clinic every day.
+Patients must go into the clinic to get a blood sample, limiting how frequently this test can be performed.
+You cannot be bringing the patients back to the clinic every day.
 This is especially relevant in today’s context because of COVID.

-In between doing chemotherapy cycles, these patients are actually at home, while their white blood cells may or may not be dropping.
+Between doing chemotherapy cycles, these patients are actually at home, while their white blood cells may or may not drop.
 There is no way to track what is going on currently.
 As a result, the physicians are in the dark.
 They don’t know which patients are actually at risk of these life-threatening infections.